Connect with others who understand.

 What Is Red Light Therapy?

-RLT, which is also known as low-level light therapy, uses red or near-infrared light through a low-power LED light source.
-RLT is also called low-power laser therapy, soft laser or cold laser therapy, and biostimulation or photonic stimulation.
+RLT, also known as low-level light therapy or photobiomodulation, uses red or near-infrared light through low-power LED light sources.

-RLT improves skin’s appearance and has been used cosmetically to reduce scars, wrinkles, redness, and signs of aging.
+RLT improves skin’s appearance and has been used cosmetically to reduce scars, wrinkles, discoloration, and signs of aging.
 It has also been used to treat acne, alopecia (hair loss), eczema, and psoriasis.
-Research from the journal Frontiers in Oncology has shown that RLT may be an effective treatment for melanoma (skin cancer).
+Some studies have suggested that RLT could be an effective treatment for melanoma (skin cancer), but more research is needed to prove this before it’s widely recommended.

-Although dermatology research on red light therapy is still limited, RLT is believed to stimulate cell growth and rejuvenation in a process called photobiomodulation.
+Although dermatology research on red light therapy is still limited, researchers believe RLT stimulates cell growth and rejuvenation in a process called photobiomodulation.
 Photobiomodulation changes cell behavior and stimulates genes that signal cell regeneration and healing.
 This type of tissue repair through light therapy is unique to red light/near-infrared light therapy.
 Its effects and mechanism of action for psoriasis continue to be studied.

 Red light therapy has been found to penetrate the layers of skin to a depth of about a quarter inch (6 millimeters).
 This allows the treatment to reach different types of skin cells.
-It does not harm these cells or lead to skin cancer.
+RLT doesn’t use UV light, which is known to cause skin cancer, and studies so far show it doesn’t harm skin cells when used properly.

 Nonetheless, many MyPsoriasisTeam members have reported positive results from using RLT for psoriasis.
 Members have shared comments like these: